Diode-exe/WeatherPeg/README.md

 ### Note

-WeatherPeg is failed port of WeatherPeg to PyQT.
+weather-qt.py is failed port of WeatherPeg to PyQT.
+If anyone can help with that, I'd appreciate it.